naviqore/documentation/Writerside/topics/raptor-xx.md

 Memory (FFM) API.
 However, we faced significant challenges due to the complexity of mapping intricate data structures between C++ and Java.
 Ultimately, we decided against this approach.

-The FFM API was not well-suited for our application.
-Sending routing requests from Java to C++ required C++ to operate on a memory layout for the schedule built in Java.
-Since Java would be the only active application, rebuilding the schedule from files in C++ for each request proved to be inefficient.
-A more effective solution would have involved implementing a C++ service that Java could call for routing needs.
-The FFM API is better suited for replacing complex functions rather than managing entire packages, making it unsuitable for our requirements.
+The FFM API (Foreign Function & Memory) was not well suited for our application.
+To send routing requests from Java to C++, C++ had to interact with a memory structure created in Java, which would have been very complex to implement.
+Since Java was the primary application, the alternative would have been to recreate the schedule for each request from files in C++, which would have been extremely inefficient.
+A more effective approach would have been to implement a special C++ service that Java could call to forward tasks.
+While the FFM API is useful for certain types of function substitutions, it was not designed to manage the larger, integrated workflows we needed and was therefore unsuitable for our use case.

 ### Example implementation for using the FFM API and C / C++